 Diversity statements are a relatively new component of academic job applications.
-While some institutions may still ask you to address the topic of diversity within your cover letter, others now require a one or two page document that explains how you will help create a more inclusive campus environment.
+While some institutions may still ask you to address the topic of diversity within your cover letter, others now require a one or two page single-spaced document that explains how you will help create a more inclusive campus environment.
 In a diversity statement, you will draw on your personal background and past experiences to demonstrate your understanding of power, privilege, and the barriers to access faced by underrepresented populations.
-You will then explain how you will work to dismantle those barriers if hired by the institution.
+You will then explain in concrete terms how you will work to dismantle those barriers if hired by the institution.
 This article will provide concrete tips and prompts for writing an effective diversity statement.

 Before you begin:

 Read the prompt carefully.
 Different institutions will request different types of documents in terms of both length and topic.
 Some may want you to address diversity within a particular arena of academia (for example: in your teaching) or as it relates to a specific population, while others may provide less explicit directions.

 Do your research

 Before you begin writing, research the institution’s own diversity and/or mission statements.
 Pay attention to the way they use the term “diversity.”
 How are they defining it?
 What specific populations do they appear interested in attracting?
 This information will help you write a more institution-specific statement.